 Do students apply directly to engineering at UC Berkeley?

 Yes.
-Applicants must apply directly to the College of Engineering and select an engineering major when submitting their application.
+Applicants must apply directly to the College of Engineering.

 .png?width=175&height=73&name=ORIGINAL%20LOGO%20Blue%20and%20Green%20(1).png)